Persuasion and Optimal Stopping: Direct Communication and Strong Duality

 \end{defi}

-Simple recommendations implementing $f$ are such that the belief $\rp{\mu^f_t}$ moves (deterministically) along $\rp{\widehat{\mu}_t}$ before jumping to destination $(\mu,t)$ and stopping according to $f$.
-This has a natural interpretation: the agent is told to continue and nothing else, which induces beliefs $\rp{\widehat{\mu}_t}$.
+In words, a simple recommendation tells the agent to continue and nothing else, which induces the deterministic continuation belief path $\widehat{\mu}_t$.
 The principal only releases information when the agent is meant to stop.
-We now establish a tight connection between simple recommendations and our original dynamic information design problem \eqref{prob:1}.
+The following lemma is the direct-communication reduction underlying \cref{ssec:relaxed}.